Ex-Dallas officer who killed neighbor found guilty of murder

-DALLAS (AP) — A white former Dallas police officer could be facing decades in prison after being convicted of murder Tuesday in the fatal shooting of her black, unarmed neighbor who she said she believed was an intruder in her home.
+DALLAS (AP) — A white former Dallas police officer who shot her black unarmed neighbor to death after, she said, mistaking his apartment for her own was convicted of murder Tuesday in a verdict that prompted tears of relief from his family and chants of "black lives matter" from a crowd outside the courtroom.

-The same jury that found Amber Guyger guilty in the September 2018 death of her upstairs neighbor, Botham Jean, will consider her fate after hearing additional testimony starting Tuesday afternoon.
-In Texas, the sentence for murder is from five to 99 years in prison.
+The same jury that found Amber Guyger guilty in the September 2018 death of her upstairs neighbor, Botham Jean, will consider her fate after hearing additional testimony that started Tuesday afternoon.
+Her sentence could range from five years to life in prison under Texas law.

-The jury took a matter of hours to convict Guyger, 31, after a six-day trial.
+The jury took a matter of hours to convict Guyger, 31, after six days of testimony.

 Cheers erupted in the courthouse as the verdict was announced, and someone yelled "Thank you, Jesus!"
 In the hallway outside the courtroom, a crowd celebrated and chanted "black lives matter."
 When the prosecutors walked into the hall, they broke into cheers.